Building a Conversational Agent

 Selecting an AI Model

-Models may be configured using:
+AI models may be configured using:

-- Customer-managed AI provider connections
+- Customer-managed AI provider connections (Bring Your Own Key)

 - Integration Gateway managed AI services